River Shorty Black

 HIGH POLISH FOR EXTREME ENDURANCE

 Well-polished in order to limit corrosion, the River Shorty does the job in watery elements without making waves.
-The 3-inch blade offers major versatility, with a small partial serration on the lower edge, and a longer, beefier serration on the upper edge.
+The 3-inch blade offers major versatility, with a fully serrated blade on the bottom edge and finger jimping along the upper edge for unparalleled security.
+Additionally, the blade has a false edge made specifically to spread peanut butter or cream cheese for lunch, as well as a blunt tip to protect the user and any rubber rafts from puncture.
 Remove the lightweight knife from its sheath clipped to a PFD to quickly hack at reeds, cut a tie-off rope, or sever cord.
 Use the River Shorty back at camp to slice into a watermelon after lunch.

 MAINTAIN GRIP NO MATTER WHAT